-Our net loss was \$117.2 million, \$43.2 million and \$21.7 million for the fiscal years ended November 30, 2021, 2020 and 2019, respectively.
-As of November 30, 2021, we had an accumulated deficit of \$220.9 million.
+Our net loss was \$180.4 million and \$117.2 million for the fiscal years ended November 30, 2022 and 2021, respectively.
+As of November 30, 2022, we had an accumulated deficit of \$401.3 million.
 To date, we have not generated any revenue from product sales and have financed our operations primarily through our collaborations and sales of our equity interests.
 We are in the early stages of development of our drug candidates.
-Our lead drug candidates, NX-2127, NX-1607, NX-5948 and DeTIL-0255 only recently entered clinical development and all of our other drug candidates are still in preclinical development.
+Our lead drug candidates, NX-2127, NX-1607, NX-5948 and DeTIL-0255, are in the early stages of clinical development.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We anticipate that our operating expenses and capital expenditure requirements will increase substantially if and as we:

-- initiate or increase enrollment in our Phase 1 clinical trials of our drug candidates NX-2127, NX-1607, NX-5948 and DeTIL-0255; - submit investigational new drug applications (INDs) and initiate clinical trials of our other drug candidates; - enter advanced clinical development and scale up external manufacturing capabilities to supply clinical trials; - expand the capabilities of our DELigase platform and apply our DELigase platform to advance additional drug candidates into preclinical and clinical development; - conduct process development for manufacturing of our DeTIL cell therapy products; - seek marketing approvals for any drug candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - hire additional clinical, regulatory, manufacturing, quality assurance and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.
+- increase enrollment in and further development of our Phase 1 clinical trials of our drug candidates NX-2127, NX-1607, NX-5948 and DeTIL-0255; - · submit investigational new drug applications (INDs) and initiate clinical trials of our other drug candidates; - enter advanced clinical development and scale up external manufacturing capabilities to supply clinical trials; - expand the capabilities of our DELigase platform and apply our DELigase platform to advance additional drug candidates into preclinical and clinical development; - · conduct process development for manufacturing of our DeTIL cell therapy products; - seek marketing approvals for any drug candidates that successfully complete clinical trials; - prepare for negotiations with the pricing authorities and submission to the health technology appraisal (HTA) bodies; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - · expand, maintain and protect our intellectual property portfolio; - hire additional clinical, regulatory, manufacturing, quality assurance and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.